Janus-Shiau/lookahead_tensorflow/README.md

 ### Implementation Details

 #### Inject Lookahead to model and save specific variables
-The Lookahead is wrapped with default variable scope "lookahead".
+The Lookahead is wrapped with default `variable_scope` "lookahead".
-After calling BaseLookAhead with specific variables, the variables will be injected to lookahead.\
+After calling `BaseLookAhead` with specific variables, the variables will be injected to lookahead.\
 Noted that, the lookahead class is totally separated from optimizer, please remember to add optimizer when creating training graph.

 <img src="doc/graph.png"
 alt="Example template graph with lookahead" border="10" width="500" /></a>

-The BaseLookAhead will create a duplicate tf.Variables to save the slow weight.
+The `BaseLookAhead` will create duplicated `tf.Variables` to save the slow weight.
-And a counter will be automatically create to do "k steps forward, 1 step back".
+And a counter will be automatically created to do "k steps forward, 1 step back".

 <img src="doc/graph2.png"
 alt="Example template graph with lookahead" border="10" width="400" /></a>

 #### Experimental results
-I have conduct experiments on a many-to-many recursive task with stacked [weight-dropped LSTM](https://arxiv.org/abs/1708.02182). \
+I have conduct experiments on a many-to-many recursive task with stacked [weight-dropped LSTM](https://github.com/Janus-Shiau/6d_rot_tensorflow), proposed in ["Regularizing and Optimizing LSTM Language Models"](https://arxiv.org/abs/1708.02182). \
 Using lookahead with Adam, the training loss is higher than the model without lookahead.
 But the validation loss with lookahead is slightly better.

 ### Contact & Copy Right